Zubax/zubax_documentation_portal/5 Software/30 Sapog/21 Using with ArduPilot.md

 ch> reboot
 ```

+You may also want to set the parameter `ctl_dir` to change the direction of rotation to the opposite.

 ## Configuring the flight controller

 You will need a version of ArduPilot that is not older than the ones specified below: